-Water clarity and chlorophyll are influenced by numerous factors including rainfall, suspended solids, and color.
+Water clarity and chlorophyll are influenced by numerous factors and localized conditions including rainfall, suspended solids, and color.
+As a result, we see a lot of variability with these parameters.
 Due to these influences, water clarity and chlorophyll were redefined as indicators and will be monitored until a threshold is surpassed.
+The thresholds were established based on a reference period selected by the committees.
 The thresholds were derived by using the 2006-2020 averages of the Hunter Cove, Kings Bay Proper, and bay-wide chlorophyll sampling locations.
 If surpassed, the SCMC may determine what next steps, if any, are warranted.